 The School of Business Administration offers several in-person one-credit elective classes.
 If you are a full-time undergraduate student and have fewer than 18 credits, you can likely take one of these courses as part of your regular tuition.
 Classes are open to all majors.

-These classes can be added even after the add deadline has passed by calling the Registrar at (509) 313-6592.
+Until the add deadline, these classes can be added on Zagweb.
+After the add deadline, these classes can be added by calling the Registrar at (509) 313-6592.
 Or by emailing Registrar@gonzaga.edu from your Zagmail account and including your student ID number and the CRN of the class.
 For example: Dear Registrar, I would like to register for CRN 12345..
 Thank you. {Your name}

 BCSS 240 Be More Like You & Find the Job of Your Dreams